Rubberazer/JETGPIO/README.md

 # JETGPIO library

-C library to manage the GPIO header of the Nvidia JETSON Family
+C library to manage the GPIO header of the Nvidia JETSONs